 Extravagant sets, saree clad beautiful heroines on snow laden hills, catchy music, romance galore, a make-believe world- Bollywood (the Hindi film industry) is all that and much more.
-For decades now, the glitz and glamour of Bollywood have enamoured people across the globe.
-Karthika Vijaykumar and Raphael Jacob is all set to gift a slice of that glamour to Melbourne.
+For decades, the glamour of Bollywood has enamoured people across the globe, and Karthika Vijaykumar and Raphael Jacob is all set to gift a slice of that glitz to Melbourne.
 Their dance venture The Naach Box (the dance box) is both an ode to their favourite dance genre, and an endeavour to get more people interested in the craziness called Bollywood.

-In a chat with TAL, Karthika, one of the founders of The Naach Box explains the idea behind the start up, the challenges and the reception received by the team.
+In a chat with TAL, Karthika, one of the founders of The Naach Box explains the idea behind the start up, the challenges they faced initially and the reception received by the team.

 Before getting into The Naach Box, please tell us something about you and your partner Raphael’s dance journey?

 I started dancing when I was very little - beginning with folk and classical dance, followed by Jazz, Bellydance, Bollywood, Salsa and contemporary, before falling in love with Kathak.
-I moved away from dance only once in my life and that was undoubtedly one of the saddest phases of my life.
+I moved away from dance only once and that was undoubtedly one of the saddest phases of my life.